sporto/elm-tutorial/en/04-starting/07-multiple-modules.md

 ---

-There are lots of little modules now, this is overkill for a trivial application.
-But for a bigger application splitting it makes it easier to work with.
+There are lots of little modules now, which is overkill for a trivial application.
+But for a bigger application splitting it up makes it easier to work with.